How to Plan a Trip to Rotorua

 A boutique hotel on the lakefront, a lavish hotel stay in the city centre, or how about a quaint B&B stay?
-Set the tone right by staying in one of the 10 Best Romantic Accommodation in Rotorua.
+Set the tone right by staying in one of the 10 Best Romantic Accommodations in Rotorua.

 Rotorua for Foodies

-With a street literally called “Eat Street”, food is kind of a big deal in Rotorua.
+With a street literally called “Eat Streat“, food is kind of a big deal in Rotorua.
 Maori cuisine can be experienced through evening dinners with cultural performances, as well as through unique bush walks to collect indigenous herbs and spices.
 Rotorua is also home to a winery, as well as a blueberry winery, while two weekly markets are a great place for more artisanry experiences.
 Even your accommodation can be a foodie experience, with some of the top fine dining restaurants located in Rotorua’s hotels.
-So plan a getaway with food being the main focus in The Foodie Guide to Rotorua.
+So plan a getaway with food being the main focus in The Food Guide to Rotorua.

 Food Tours and Experiences in Rotorua

-- Do the Mamaku Blue Orchard and Winery Tour (on Viator and Tripadvisor)
+- Do the Mamaku Blue Orchard Tour

 - Taste wine and craft beers at the local winery and craft beer pub